GeorgDangl/CoberturaConverter/README.md

 This project is based on [Daniel Palmes OpenCoverToCobertura Converter](https://github.com/danielpalme/OpenCoverToCoberturaConverter), which is licensed under the [Apache License](./src/CoberturaConverter.Core/OpenCoverToCoberturaConverterLicense.md).

+## dotCover Report Types

+Because the `filename` attribute is mandatory in the Cobertura format, dotCover reports should always be generated with the `DetailedXml` setting instead of the regular `Xml` to output filenames.
+Otherwise, all classes in the dotCover report that do not have a source file specified are ignored.

 ## Referencing

 If this is used in full .Net framework 4.6.1 and earlier, please add a reference to